Reviews

 Music and Disability at the SMT and AMS

-George McKay, Professor of Cultural Studies at the University of Salford, UK, since 2005, and found of the Communication, Cultural & Media (CCM) Research Centre at the University of Salford, is the author of a recent book on music and disability, Shakin’ All Over: Popular Music and Disability (University of Michigan Press, 2013).
+George McKay, Professor of Cultural Studies at the University of Salford, UK, since 2005, and founder of the CCM Research Centre [there], is the author of a recent book on music and disability, Shakin’ All Over: Popular Music and Disability (University of Michigan Press, 2013).
 The following guest post by Professor McKay is a discussion of the themes and topics discussed in the book, which are relevant to studies of music and disability, especially those of popular music and culture.

 Official Blog of Music and Disability Studies at the American Musicological Society and the Society for Music Theory.
 (5 February 2014)